Grandma used to do that! Little practical tips and tricks for the kitchen...

 2. To easily slice the meat into thin pieces, place it in the refrigerator compartment for 1 hour.

 5. Marinate meat from an older animal for 20 min with 1 tablespoon brandy or 1 cup cognac.
-It won't retain the smell of the alcohol, but it will become tender and juicy and will cook faster.
+It won't retain the smell of the alcohol, but it will become tender and juicy and cook faster.

 Milk:

-1. If the milk is scalded, the unpleasant smell will disappear by transferring it immediately to a clean container and covering it with a wet cloth.
+1. If the milk is scalded, the unpleasant smell will disappear by immediately transferring it to a clean container and covering it with a wet cloth.
 Put it to boil again.

 Fish: